-Conducting temperature checks, screen symptoms, and disinfecting luggage in reception areas upon entry.
+Conducting temperature checks, screening symptoms, and disinfecting luggage in reception areas upon entry.

-Adhering to high standards of cleanliness with thorough housekeeping procedures that follow CDC and EPA standards.
+Adhering to high standards of cleanliness and sanitation following thorough housekeeping procedures that abide by CDC and EPA standards.

 Requiring face coverings for all guests and personnel in public areas.